mathieuhuet/IoT-Battery-Monitoring/README.md

 This is an app that monitors the battery data of two IoT devices.

-This variable display :
+This variable display (called PMV) :

 ![](client/public/pmv.jpg)

-And this traffic data collector :
+And this traffic data collector (called EMC) :

 ![](client/public/emc.jpg)